 What’s the best time to visit Delhi?

-Few facts about Delhi
+a Few facts about Delhi

 Formerly a walled city, Delhi’s five gates still remain spread across the old city: Delhi Gate, Ajmeri Gate, Lahori Gate, Turkman Gate and Kashmiri Gate.
 India Gate was a later addition by the British Raj, erected shortly after they changed the capital of India from Calcutta to Delhi in 1912.
-Officially its population is just short of 19 million people, however unofficially that figure is believed to be much higher: closer to 23 million.
-Its metro is the most frequented in the entire world and more than the entire population of Slovenia travel on its buses every day.
+Officially, its population is just short of 19 million people, but unofficially that figure is believed to be much higher: closer to 23 million.
+Its metro is the most frequented in the entire world, and more than the entire population of Slovenia travel on its buses every day.
 “Bustling” doesn’t quite cover it.

 One day in Delhi itinerary